Primordial Black Hole Hot Spots and Nucleosynthesis: Hot Spot Shielding

 After elementary particles are radiated with an energy comparable to the PBH Hawking temperature, they quickly shower to produce large amounts of secondary photons at much lower energy.
-In the absence of a hot spot, such photons scatter throughout the Universe's plasma, slowly losing energy, and typically propagate over distances much larger than the separation between two PBHs, which justifies the idea that Hawking emission can be assumed to be homogeneous across the Universe when deriving BBN constraints based on photo-dissociation.
-However, in the presence of a hot spot, local temperature variations can significantly alter the photon mean free path, and not all photons produced by Hawking radiation can escape.
+In the absence of a hot spot, such photons scatter throughout the Universe's plasma, slowly losing energy, and typically propagate over distances much larger than the separation between two PBHs.
+In the presence of a hot spot, local temperature variations can significantly alter the photon mean free path, and not all photons produced by Hawking radiation can escape.